-- 1. If you consider that there is any material aspect or principle relating to the Corporate Governance practices followed by your company that has not been addressed in this report and which is necessary to provide a more comprehensive view of the corporate governance structure and practices at the company or Group, explain briefly. - 2.
-You may include in this section any other information, clarification or observation related to the above sections of this report.

-Specifically indicate whether the company is subject to corporate governance legislation from a country other than Spain and, if so, include the compulsory information to be provided when different from that required by this report.

-3. Also state whether the company voluntarily subscribes to other international, sectorial or other ethical principles or standard practices.
+- If you consider that there is any material aspect or principle relating to the Corporate Governance practices followed by your company that has not been addressed in this report and which is necessary to provide a more comprehensive view of the corporate governance structure and practices at the company or Group, explain briefly. - 2.
+You may include in this section any other information, clarification or observation related to the above sections of this report. - Specifically indicate whether the company is subject to corporate governance legislation from a country other than Spain and, if so, include the compulsory information to be provided when different from that required by this report. - 3.
+Also state whether the company voluntarily subscribes to other international, sectorial or other ethical principles or standard practices.
 If applicable identify the Code and date of adoption.

+or standard practices.
+If applicable identity the code and date or adoption.
 This report includes the following Appendices in an attached document.

-APPENDIX I. - Clarification notes.
+APPENDIX II. - Clarification notes.

-APPENDIX II.- Report on the Activities of the Audit and Compliance Committee, 2016.
+APPENDIX II.- Report on the Activities of the Audit and Compliance Committee, 2017.

-APPENDIX III.- Audit opinion on Internal Control over Financial Reporting ("ICFR"), 2016.
+APPENDIX III.- Audit opinion on Internal Control over Financial Reporting ("ICFR"), 2017.

-APPENDIX IV.- Audit opinion on the Annual Corporate Governance Report, 2016.
+APPENDIX IV.- Audit opinion on the Annual Corporate Governance Report, 2017.

-This annual corporate governance report was adopted by the company's Board of Directors at its meeting held on 13 February 2017.
+This annual corporate governance report was adopted by the company's Board of Directors at its meeting held on

+19 February 2018.

 List whether any Directors voted against or abstained from voting on the approval of this Report.
 Yes No X

-APPENDIX I.-Explanatory notes
+APPENDIX I. Explanatory notes

-Explanatory notes on section A.2.-
+Explanatory notes on section A.2.

-The list of direct and indirect holders of significant stakes set out in section A.2 of this Report includes those significant shareholders who on 31 December 2016 qualified as such in the relevant official register of the Spanish National Securities Market Commission (CNMV).
+The list of direct and indirect holders of significant stakes set out in section A.2 of this Report includes those significant shareholders who on 31 December 2017 qualified as such in the relevant official register of the Spanish National Securities Market Commission (CNMV).
 The foregoing is independent of the question of whether or not the issuer received timely notice from any relevant shareholder in pursuance of article 23 of Royal Decree 1362/2007, of 19 October.